lfit/itpol/protecting-code-integrity.md

     $ gpg --list-secret-keys

-You want to make sure that you see `sec` and not `sec#` in the output (the `#` means the key is not available).
+You want to make sure that you see `sec` and not `sec#` in the output (the `#` means the key is not available and you're still using your regular home directory location).

 ##### Updating your regular GnuPG working directory